-Where the medication will be stored and who will have access All medication is stored in the first aid room in the main office, where necessary students will keep their own medication with them This care plan will be reviewed as and when further medical information is received or there is a change to the student's condition.
+Other arrangements for School trips or other activities outside of the normal timetable: (What may be required outside of the ordinary school day) Medication will be carried and recorded by the attending staff.
+Where the medication will be stored and who will have access: All medication is stored in the first aid room in the main office, where necessary students will keep their own medication with them.
+This care plan will be reviewed as and when further medical information is received or there is a change to the student's condition.
 I confirm that the information given on this individual health care plan is correct and authorise Hurworth School to administer medication in accordance with the instructions detailed above.
 It is the parent's responsibility to inform the named person with responsibility for your child's care of any changes in medication or treatment required whilst in school or on any educational visit.
 Please ensure all changes are communicated to school as soon as information is received.
 I confirm that a weekly supply of medication will be handed into school; by myself or another nominated adult and that any surplus medication will be collected on a weekly basis.
 I authorise Hurworth School to destroy any medication not collected.
-Signature of parent/carer Accepted by(on behalf of Hurworth School) Date of review
+Signature of parent/carer Accepted by (on behalf of Hurworth School) Date of review

-Administration of Medication in Educational Establishments and Offsite Activities
+Administration of Medication in Educational Establishments and Offsite Activites

-Child's name: Date of birth:
+Child's name: Da te of birth:

-I request that my child be given the following registered medical practitioner: nedication which has been prescribed by a
+I request that my child be given medical practitioner: en the following medication which has been prescribed by a registered

 Medical Condition:

 Name of Medicine:

 Dosages:

 Expiry Date:

-Methods of administering medicine:
+Methods of administering m edicine:

-At the following times during the day:
+At the following times during g the day:

 Other instructions:

-Any side effects that the school needs to
+Any side effects that the sch nool needs to know about:

-know about:

 Self-administration - Y/N:

-NB: Medications must be in the original contai ner as dispensed by the pharmacy
+NB: Medications must be in the original container as dis pensed by the pharmacy

-a service which is subject to agreement with H The above information is accurate at the time this medication in accordance with the scho ered personally by me to Hurworth School and this i lurworth School. e of writing and I give consent to staff to administered to policy.
-I will inform the school immediately, in frequency of the medication, or if the medicine in
+which is subject to agreemen The above information is a t with Hurworth School. ccurate at the time of writi th the school policy.
+I will i nally by me to Hurworth School and this is a service ng and I give consent to staff to administer this nform the school immediately, in writing, if there is if the medicine is stopped.

 Signed (Parent/Carer):

 Print Name:

 Date:

 Address:

 Notes:

-• The establishment will not administer medication unless this authorisation is completed and signed by the parent/guardian of the child.
+The establishment will not administer medication unless this authorisation is completed and signed by the parent/guardian of the child.

-• The Governors and Head Teacher/ Head of Establishment reserve the right to withdraw this service.
+The Governors and Head Teacher/ Head of Establishment reserve the right to withdraw this service.